 Church Building Fund

-Further to Diocesan Synod establishing a new Diocesan Scheme (above), the Lichfield Diocesan Board of Finance has created (in December 2020) a new fund to help parishes with costs of quinquennial inspections of their church buildings.
+The Lichfield Diocesan Board of Finance (LDBF) created a new fund in December 2020 to help parishes with the cost of quinquennial inspections of their church buildings.
 The fund is known as the Church Building Fund, and is administered by the diocesan Finance Team (rather than the DAC officers).